Ecology and Evolution of Infectious Disease

 Pathogens are a ubiquitous component of ecological communities, where they strongly impact numerous aspects of host ecology and evolution.
 Understanding these ecological and evolutionary dynamics is made urgent by the emergence of new diseases and a need to understand the role of biotic interactions in the dynamics of natural ecosystems.
 Projects in the lab focus on a range of important questions in disease evolutionary ecology, and do so by combining mathematical models with empirical studies of anther-smut disease (Microbotryum) on wild carnations.

 Anther-smut is a model system for disease ecology because its biology and transmission have strong analogies to vector-borne and sexually transmitted diseases in animals and humans.
-It is easily detected in nature by the dark brown spores that take the place of pollen on the anthers, and prevalence estimates are straightforward since the plant sterilizes but does not kill the host.
+It is easily detected in nature by the dark brown spores that take the place of pollen on the anthers, and prevalence estimates are straightforward since the fungus sterilizes but does not kill the host.
 Moreover, demographic studies, manipulative field experiments, and controlled inoculation studies are much easier in plants than animals.

 Ecology and evolution of transmission mode